 “They are driving me crazy!”
 This phrase is uttered (or screamed) by family members everywhere who are caring for elderly loved ones.
-Caregivers often have to deal with unusual, unruly and embarrassing behavior from their care recipients.
-The AgingCare.com Caregiver Forum is filled with stories of demanding elderly parents, personality changes, hallucinations, and temper tantrums.
-In some cases, this is the way some seniors have always acted, but these behaviors can also indicate serious developments in a person’s health, like progressing dementia, depression or a urinary tract infection.
+Caregivers often deal with unusual, unruly and embarrassing behavior from their care recipients.
+The AgingCare.com Caregiver Forum is filled with stories of irrational elderly parents, personality changes, hallucinations and temper tantrums.
+In some cases, this is the way some seniors have always acted, but these behaviors can also indicate serious developments in a person’s health, like progressing dementia, depression or a urinary tract infection (UTI).

 We’ve compiled the top 10 “bad” behaviors that elders exhibit, some of the most common mental and physical causes, and tips for coping with them.

 1. Elderly Rage, Anger and Yelling

 Age and illness can intensify longstanding personality traits in some unpleasant ways.
 For example, an irritable person may frequently become enraged, or an impatient person may become demanding and impossible to please.
 Unfortunately, the primary caregiver is often an angry elder’s main target.

 Try to identify the root cause of their anger.
 The aging process is not easy.
 It can spark resentment in seniors who are living with chronic pain, losing friends, experiencing memory issues, and all the other undignified things that come with getting older.

 Alzheimer’s disease and other forms of dementia can also cause these behaviors.
 With dementia, it is important to remember that the patient doesn’t have full control over their words or actions.
 As a caregiver, the best thing you can do is not take it personally.
 Focus on the positive, ignore the negative and take a break from caregiving when you can by finding respite.
 Get some fresh air, do something you love or call a friend to vent.